harvardwomenincs/Opportunities/README.md

 ### Contributing

 To add to this, send a pull request.
-If you aren't familiar enough with git/Github, just open an [Issue](https://github.com/harvardwomenincs/Opportunities/issues).
-If you deeply prefer email, you can reach a mod at:
+If you don't feel comfortable enough using git/Github, just open an [Issue](https://github.com/harvardwomenincs/Opportunities/issues).
+And if you deeply prefer email, you can reach a mod at:
 * lisalu@college.harvard.edu.